sadia893/bdbuddy/README.md

 # bdbuddy
-Android project
+Android project:-
-By using this app user can find travelling partner or tour guide and nec- essary information about renowned places in Bangladesh.
+By using this app user can find travelling partner or tour guide and nec essary information about renowned places in Bangladesh.
 This app will preview some interesting and attractive places in Bangladesh and also some necessary information such as about the place , location of these places